cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 #### Getting authorization token from Cloudentity

-For this exercise, we will use an sdk provided by Cloudentity to perform an OAuth handshake with ACP and fetch an authorizationToken.
-More detaila about the sdk can be found here..
+We will use the [Cloudentity OAuth JS SDK](https://github.com/cloudentity/cloudentity-auth-js) to perform an OAuth handshake with Cloudentity authorization platform and fetch an authorizationToken.

 `authButton.js`